310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora awkward0 %}
 Nah, it’s okay.
 I’m bothered by that part of myself, too.
-I don’t really like being delicate 'bout things, so I choose to be more straightforward.
+I don’t really like being delicate ‘bout things, so I choose to be more straightforward.

 I know it’s important to be thoughtful to other people and try to put yourself in their shoes, and to carefully untangle the cause of the fight, but…
 {% endbubble %}